 VIII.
 Anticipated Expenditures

-Provide a concise narrative that describes the actual expected costs of carrying out your multi-year research project.
-Please note that it is unlikely that the NHAES funding amount will be able to fully cover your anticipated expenses.
-Instead, the budget narrative is intended to provide internal reviewers and USDA reviewers with confidence that you are aware of the total cost of your proposed research and that you are able to reasonably approximate the extent to which NHAES funding is able to fund specific activities (or parts of specific activities).
+Provide a budget summary and concise narrative that describes the expected costs of carrying out your multi-year research project.
+While for many projects, it is unlikely that the NHAES funding amount will be able to fully cover your anticipated expenses, the budget narrative is intended for the following: (a) provide internal NHAES reviewers and USDA reviewers confidence that you are aware of the total cost of your proposed research; (b) you are able to reasonably approximate the extent to which NHAES funding is able to fund specific activities (or parts of specific activities); and (c) provide the NHAES research operations office information for more effective capacity funding management and USDA reporting.
 Please see the Eligibility and Award Information section above to review the eligible expenses that can be covered by NHAES project funds.

 IX.
 Complementary Funding and Anticipated Funding Targets